MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-process.md

 If you used UI templates in your design, you can implement these templates with the Microsoft Teams UI Library (a React component library based on Fluent UI).

-Currently, not all templates listed in the UI kit are available in the library.
+All templates listed are not in the UI kit are available in the library.

 > [!div class="nextstepaction"]
 > [Get the library (GitHub)](https://github.com/OfficeDev/microsoft-teams-ui-component-library)